greenbone/python-gvm/docs/api/gmp.rst

 .. _gmp:

-.. avoid TOCtree warning by marking this file als orphan
+.. avoid TOCtree warning by marking this file as orphan

 :orphan: